vishvAsa/AgamaH/AryaH/hinduism/social-cultivation/violence/articles/Sacred-ground_Bakker/04_References_and_Index.md

 1964 History of Kanauj to the Moslem Conquest.
 Delhi.

-Tris.as.t.iśalākāpurus.acaritra
+Triṣaṣṭiśalākāpuruṣacaritra

 Volume I: Adīśvaracaritra ¯ .
-Translated into English by Helen M. Johnson.
+Translated into English by Helen ṀJohnson.

 Baroda 1931.
 Gaekwad’s Oriental Series LI.

-Trivedi, H.V.
+Trivedi, ḤV.

 1957 Catalogue of the Coins of the Nāga Kings of Padmāvatī.
 The Department of Archæology & Museums, Madhya Pradesh, Gwalior.

 Trivikrama

-Madālasā-Campū, a Campū-kāvya attributed to Trivikrama-bhat.t.a.
-Edit. by J.B.
+Madālasā-Campū, a Campū-kāvya attributed to Trivikrama-bhaṭṭa.
+Ediṭby J.B.
 Modak and K.ṇSane.
 Poona 1882.

-Atha Trivikrama-Bhat.t.a-viracita Madālasācampū.
+Atha Trivikrama-Bhaṭṭa-viracita Madālasācampū.
 Nirmalā–Hindī vyākhyā

-sahita, sampādaka evam. vyākhyākāra, Nira˜njana Miśra.
+sahita, sampādaka evaṁvyākhyākāra, Nirañjana Miśra.
 Satyam Publishing House, New Delhi 2005.

-Trivikramabhat.t.a
+Trivikramabhaṭṭa

-Damayantīkathā or Nalacampū, with the Commentary Vis.amapadaprakāśa by Can. ḍapāla.
-Edit. by ṇB.
+Damayantīkathā or Nalacampū, with the Commentary Viṣamapadaprakāśa by Caṇḍapāla.
+Ediṭby ṇB.
 Parvaṇikar, Durgāprasād and Sivadatta. ´

 Nirnaya Sagar Press, Bombay 1885 (2nd ed., 1903).